Shaping a Climate-Resilient and Sustainable Food System in the BIMSTEC Region

 Among the various findings and project outputs to be showcased at the event, we would like to highlight a few here:

 1. Conceptual Framework for Linkages and Partnerships in BIMSTEC: A conceptual framework for understanding the linkages based on possibilities of cooperation across different objectives and work areas that form the core of BIMSTEC partnerships.
-We condensed the 14 work areas into three bidirectionally linked relationships in the fundamental areas comprising trade and investment (economic linkage), environment and planetary health (climate/environment linkage), and poverty and food security (social linkage).
-Each of these linkages are conditioned by an enabling environment consisting of individual country, regional, and global factors in terms of policies and institutions that determine the direction and strength of the three linkages and also actuate the outcomes.
+The 14 work areas of BIMSTEC are condensed into three bidirectionally linked relationships in the fundamental areas comprising trade and investment (economic linkage), environment and planetary health (climate/environment linkage), and poverty and food security (social linkage).
 (Link for full note)

-1. BATM + (The BIMSTEC Agriculture Trade Monitor Plus (BATM+) Dashboard: This represents a crucial tool for policymakers and researchers in the field of agri-food trade.
-It contains two major elements: trade patterns and trade policies.
+1. BATM + (The BIMSTEC Agriculture Trade Monitor Plus (BATM+) Dashboard: A crucial tool for policymakers and researchers in the field of agri-food trade, it contains two major elements: trade patterns and trade policies.
 With its dynamic and user-friendly interface, this dashboard offers users access to disaggregated 8-digit trade data, providing high-frequency information at a monthly level and on seasonality.
-Within the BATM+, users can identify new commodities, new varieties, and new partners margins at a disaggregated level.
-Moreover, the dashboard offers port-wise data containing all entry and exit points through land, sea, rail, land and special economic zones, facilitating analyses of time-to-trade, cost-to-trade, market access, and port type for export/import of agri-food products including non-perishables as well as perishables.
-By leveraging BATM+, policymakers and researchers can delve into a range of critical areas, including analysis of global and supra-regional and intra-regional trade composition and patterns, export and import diversification, regional value chain analysis, tariff and non-tariff policy analysis, value chain integration, analysis of major conflicts and events and opportunities for BIMSTEC, and integrated policy analysis.
-This dashboard provides decision-makers with the necessary insights to make informed and data-driven decisions in the field of agri-food trade which gives the scope for regulatory decision, policy formulation, evaluation, and adjustment process.
-BATM+ is particularly suitable for looking at the impacts of ECC on commerce in BIMSTEC countries.)
-(Dashboard Link)
+This dashboard provides policymakers with the necessary insights to make informed and data-driven decisions in the field of agri-food trade (Dashboard Link)

 1. BIMSTEC Plan of Action (PoA) on Environment and Climate Change (ECC): IFPRI supported the BIMSTEC Secretariat’s Second Meeting of the Joint Working Group on ECC by organizing a capacity development program on ECC and assisting the review of the PoA which was presented at the meeting in Paro, Bhutan.
 For the PoA review, IFPRI constituted a diverse review committee and undertook a rigorous process of providing inputs and feedback to think through the various dimensions of ECC that would facilitate strengthening of cooperation among BIMSTEC members towards taking collective actions related to environment and climate change (ECC).